j-min/DallEval/biases/README.md

 # Social Bias Evaluation

 We provide the scripts for CLIP-based social bias evaluation.
-​
-This is done by two steps.
+This is done in two steps.

 * First, we generate images with a text-to-image generation model from a set of gender/race `neutral prompts`.
 * Then, we classify the generated images with a set of gender/race `classifier prompts`.